 Annual Meeting

-New for the 2025 Annual Meeting, INFORMS has capped the number of sessions that its communities - including ENRE - can organize.
-To cope with this new cap, enhance transparency and fairness, and provide the best possible lineup of ENRE sessions at the Annual Meeting, we now require anyone who would like to organize and chair an ENRE session to submit a session proposal by an April 7 deadline.
+INFORMS caps the number of sessions that each of its communities - including ENRE - can organize at the Annual Meeting.
+To cope with this cap, enhance transparency and fairness, and provide the best possible lineup of ENRE sessions at the Annual Meeting, we require anyone who would like to organize and chair an ENRE session to submit a session proposal by an April 15 deadline.

 Click here for the session proposal submission form